haiwen/seafile-docs/extension/webdav.md

 The client recommendation for WebDAV depends on your Windows version:
 - For Windows XP: Only non-encryped HTTP connection is supported by the Windows Explorer.
 So for security, the only viable option is to use third-party clients, such as Cyberduck or Bitkinex.
 - For Vista and later versions: Windows Explorer supports HTTPS connection.
 But it requires a valid certificate on the server.
-It's generally recommended to use Windows Explorer to map a webdav server as network dirve.
+It's generally recommended to use Windows Explorer to map a webdav server as network drive.
 If you use a self-signed certificate, you have to add the certificate's CA into Windows' system CA store.

 ### Linux